-Patient-centered outcomes research (PRO research) is the topic of this webinar hosted by the ECOG-ACRIN Cancer Research Group.
-The speaker is David Cella, PhD (Northwestern University), who co-chairs the Group’s Cancer Control and Survivorship Committee.
-The intended target audience is research personnel.
+Patient-centered outcomes research (PRO research) was the topic of a webinar hosted by the ECOG-ACRIN Cancer Research Group on December 5, 2017.
+The speaker was David Cella, PhD (Northwestern University), who co-chairs the Group’s Cancer Control and Survivorship Committee.
+The intended target audience was research personnel.

-Below are the responses Dr. Cella gave to questions submitted by attendees.
-Content is current as of the event date (December 5, 2017) and will likely become outdated over time.
+Below are the responses Dr. Cella gave to questions submitted by webinar attendees.
+The content was current as of the event date and will likely become outdated over time.

 Q1.
 What are the differences, if any, in implementing PRO research in pragmatic trials vs. explanatory trials?
 Are there any considerations we should think about when designing such trials?
 Note to readers: Pragmatic trials test the effectiveness of an intervention in a broad routine clinical practice.
 Explanatory trials evaluate the effectiveness of an intervention in a well-defined and controlled setting.